Project-Plus-Development-Team/pplus-website/src/modules/faq/faq.md

 Unfortunately, Project+ currently does not have rollback.
 There's a project that's trying to implement rollback for Brawl called Brawlback.
 You can find their Discord here: [Find Communities](/find-communities).

 #### [Are there any new stages, costumes, or music?](#new-content)
-Project+ includes 17 new stages, multiple new costumes, and a plethora of new music, on top of the many additions to Project M from the Legacy TE team.
+Project+ includes many new stages, costumes, and music, with more on the way!

 #### [Is tilt stick (attack on C-stick) fixed in Project+?](#tilt-stick)
 Tilt stick when you assign the C-stick to "Attack" in the custom controls.
 In Project M, this setting didn't behave as expected and only worked properly for unangled F-tilt.
-Tilt stick is fixed in Project+ and works as expected (similar to Smash Ultimate) which affects gameplay balance because certain manuveurs are only possible with tilt stick, which buffs some characters.
+Tilt stick is fixed in Project+ and works as expected (similar to Ultimate) which affects gameplay balance because certain manuveurs are only possible with tilt stick, which buffs some characters.

 #### [Does Project+ have L-Cancelling?](#l-cancelling)
 Yes.
-L-Cancelling is a technique from earlier Smash games and Project M where pressing a shield input before landing during an aerial attack reduces the landing lag.
+L-Cancelling is a technique from earlier games in the series and Project M where pressing a shield input before landing during an aerial attack reduces the landing lag.
 In Project+ you can L-Cancel within 7 frames of landing to reduce the landing lag by half.\
 However, "Auto L-Cancel" can be toggled on from the match settings to automatically reduce the landing lag of aerials without the need to perform an L-Cancel.
 In tournaments it's up to tournament organizers to determine if their tournament will run with "Auto L-Cancel" toggled on or off.\
 Auto L-Cancel is great for new or casual players or when you want a consistently fast gameplay experience.
-It also makes the game a bit less stressful on the hands which can be an accessibility factor.
+It also makes the game a bit less stressful on the hands, which can be an accessibility factor.

 #### [Can I build an ISO with Project+?
 Can I use BrawlBuilder with Project+?](#build-iso)
 It's not currently possible to use BrawlBuilder or a similar tool to build a Project+ ISO.
 Certain codes that Project+ uses are not compatible with ISO building.